-- First is a basic digital camera with a fixed lens where you can't change lenses.
+- Basic digital camera with a fixed lens where you can't change lenses.
 These are cheap and easy to carry.
 The picture quality is about the same as your phone, maybe a little better.

-- The second type is a mirrorless SLR.
-These cameras are small, like a basic digital camera, but there are different lenses you can use.
+- Mirrorless SLR: These cameras are small, like a basic digital camera, but there are different lenses you can use.

-- The third type of camera is a digital SLR.
-These camera are what you see professional photographers use.
+- Digital SLR: These camera are what you see professional photographers use.
 They're larger and have interchangeable lenses.

 I'm a strong advocate for the mirrorless SLR.
-They can take pictures as good as a regular SLR in most cases.
+They can take pictures that are just as good as a regular SLR in most cases.
 However, they're much smaller.
 I used to own a regular SLR, and when I went on vacation, it took up half my luggage.
 So I switched to a mirrorless SLR and couldn't be happier.
 I've provided a link for the very camera I own.
 I recommend either just buying the body and getting your own lenses or buying the body with a single lens.
 Remember, you'll still want to buy a couple of high-quality lenses if you want to take great photographs.